 Fact: This holds for the nearly obsolete Ni-Cd or Ni-H ion batteries.
 They experience a phenomenon known as the ‘memory effect’.
 Batteries appeared to ‘remember’ how much energy was drawn on previous discharges and would not deliver more than that.

 However, most electronic devices these days make use of Lithium-ion rechargeable batteries.
 Li-ion batteries are not susceptible to the memory effect.
 Hence, you can charge your phone whenever it is convenient.

 Fact: Charging overnight will not significantly damage your battery.
 Your phone cannot be overcharged and is “smart” enough to know when to stop charging.
-All phones come equipped with chips that prevent them from absorbing excess electric current once fully charged.
+In addition, all phones come equipped with chips that prevent them from absorbing excess electric current once fully charged.

 Fact: When a Li-ion battery discharges, ions move from anode to cathode.
 The direction reverses when it is charging.
 You can read more about Li-ion batteries here.

-If you use your phone when it’s plugged in, it is possible for your battery to drain as fast as it charges.
+If you use your phone when it’s plugged in, your battery can drain as fast as it charges.
 This eventually leads to uneven ageing of the battery, where some ions have been through more cycles than the rest.
 However, there is no associated safety risk.

 Also read: How to access your PC from your phone?